tamago1908/Cursor-Changer.bat/README.md

 -->
 </div>

-If you have any criticisms or problems with this batch, or find any, please submit an issue.
-I will respond as quickly as possible.
+> If you have any criticisms or problems with this batch, or find any, please submit an issue.
+> I will respond as quickly as possible.
+well.
-well. ***I Need reviews!***
+> ***I Need reviews!***

 # - **Latest News** -
 ### **Goofy ahh rebranding opinion (2023/09/14)**

 Personally, I have recently begun to think about it.
 That is to rebrand this BATCH name to something like CSCG OS.
 The reason is that Cursor Changer currently has almost no functions to change the cursor, and the only functions it actually has are similar to those of an OS, and the only functions that are actually being developed are those of the OS part.
-CSCG OS is named after "C" u "S" or "C " han "G" er.
+CSCG OS is named after "C" ur "S" or "C " han "G" er.
 Another idea is to keep the current name and simply add "OS" and call it Cursor Changer OS.bat, but needless to say, it would be better to add more OS functions before changing the name.
 I'm thinking of a mode that omits the OS functions and starts as a true Cursor Changer, but, well, what can I say...?
 That's for later.
 If I do implement it, it will probably be in 1.15 or so.

 &nbsp;